Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Inelastic scattering

-It is also possible to relate the von Neumann entropy and the cross section as well as the variation of the expectation value of the spectator particle spin in the $z$-direction as both observables, since they can be expressed in terms of the energy $E$ via equations \eqref{f3}, \eqref{f4} and \eqref{crosssectionW}.
+It is also possible to relate the variations of the von Neumann entropies of the three systems and the variation of the spin expectation value of $C$ in the $z$-direction with the cross section, the last two quantities as observables, since they can be expressed in terms of the energy $E$ via equations \eqref{f3}, \eqref{f4} and \eqref{crosssectionW}.
 This is displayed in figure \ref{fig:f3}.

-Moreover, in \cite{FAN1}, the inelastic scattering $e^+ e^- \rightarrow \mu^+ \mu^-$ was studied and the variation of entanglement entropy between the initial state and final state was seen to be proportional to the total cross section.
-In our case, we can also see in figure \ref{fig:f3} that the variation of von Neumann entropy of the spectator particle is proportional to the cross section.
+Moreover, in Ref. \cite{FAN1}, the inelastic scattering $e^+ e^- \rightarrow \mu^+ \mu^-$ was studied and the variation of entanglement entropy between the initial state and final state was seen to be proportional to the total cross section.
+In our case, we can also see in figure \ref{fig:f3} that the variation of von Neumann entropy of the three systems, including the spectator particle, are proportional to the cross section.